oemof/tespy/doc/tespy_modules/networks.rst

     myplant.save('path/for/export')

-The finding of starting values for you calculations starts with the fluid propagation. **The fluid propagation is a very important step in the** **initialisation.** Often, you will specify the fluid at one point of the network only, all other connections are missing an initial information on the
+Starting value generation for your calculations starts with the fluid propagation. **The fluid propagation is a very important step in the** **initialisation.** Often, you will specify the fluid at one point of the network only, all other connections are missing an initial information on the